coetaur0/nox/README.md

 }
 ```

-the compiler infers that `r` must be of type `[x : 'a | 'b]`, meaning that any record containing a field `x` of any type can be passed to the function as arguments, even if it has other fields.
+the compiler infers that `r` must be of type `[x : 'a | 'b]`, meaning that any record containing a field `x` of any type can be passed to the function as arguments, even if it has other fields (this aspect is visible in the `| 'b` part at the end of the inferred type: this means that the argument record can extend any other record, as long as it features a field `x`).

 ### Variants